The Many Construction Materials of Garden Fountains

 The Many Construction Materials of Garden Fountains While today’s garden fountains are made in a variety of materials, most are made from metal.
 Metals tend to create clean lines and unique sculptural accents and can fit almost any design preference or budget.

+It is essential that your landscape reflects the style of your home.
 A popular choice today is copper, and it is used in the crafting of many sculptural garden fountains.
 Copper is appropriate for many fountain styles, including tabletop and cascade water fountains, and can be put either inside or outside - making it a great choice.
 Copper fountains also come in a vast array of designs - from fun and eccentric to modern and cutting-edge.

 Brass water fountains are also popular, though they tend to have a more classic look than copper ones.
 You will see a lot of brass fountains, as their intricate artwork makes them common even if they are on the more traditional side.